-The Hennick Centre for Business and Law in partnership with Hot Docs for Continuing Professional Education (the largest International Film Festival in North America) has launched a joint Visual Legal Advocacy project involving the JD/MBA students as research fellows in the Legal Research & Production of a CPD/CPE accredited Webinar Course studying the documentary film Black Code on the topic of Cybersecurity.
+The Hennick Centre for Business and Law in partnership with Hot Docs for Continuing Professional Education (the largest International Film Festival in North America) has launched a joint Visual Legal Advocacy project involving law and business students as research fellows in the Legal Research & Production of a CPD/CPE accredited Webinar Course studying the documentary film Black Code on the topic of Cybersecurity.

 Osgoode Faculty Director: Prof. Cynthia Williams, Osler Chair in Business Law